-Rates of adults reporting leisuretime physical activity were similar

-to the overall state rate and

-exceeded the Healthy People 2020

-goal in Asotin and Columbia

-Counties.
-Only 65 percent of

-Garfield adults reported leisuretime physical activity which was

-lower than the state rate and does

-not meet the Healthy People 2020 goal..
+Fifty-two percent of adults in Asotin County reported regular physical activity, which was similar to the Washington State rate.
+Seventy-eight percent of Asotin adults reported leisure-time physical activity, which was lower than the overall state rate, but exceeded the Healthy People 2020 goal.

-Only 32 percent of tenth graders in Asotin County and 31 in Garfield County reported 60 minutes or more of physical activity per day, which was higher than the aerobic dancing, or swimming laps).
-Two or more days a week of muscle strengthening activities is also recommended.
+Only 32 percent of tenth graders in Asotin County reported 60 minutes or more of physical activity per day, which was higher than the Washington State rate.